johnfedoruk/bangular/aio/content/tutorial/toh-pt5.md

 ## Summary

-* You added the Angular router to navigate among different components.
+* You added the Bangular router to navigate among different components.
 * You turned the `AppComponent` into a navigation shell with `<a>` links and a `<router-outlet>`.
 * You configured the router in an `AppRoutingModule`
 * You defined simple routes, a redirect route, and a parameterized route.